burrrata/cryptoeconomics.study_rust_edition/src/ch1_centralized_payment_processor.md

-# Chapter 1: centralized payment processor
+# Chapter 1: centralized payment processors
-What are they and how do they work?
-Let's roll our own to find out!
+They're not as boring when you roll your own!
 - State: what is and is not
 - Randomness: and why it matters
 - Pub/Private Key Crypto: not just an account/password system